 Our level 3 Alpine Essentials Mountaineering Course is based in Chamonix and taught by British mountain guides.
-It’s designed for uk trad climbers who already have rock or ice leading experience and now want to climb in the Alps.
+It’s designed for UK trad climbers who already have rock or ice leading experience and now want to climb in the Alps.
 This is a short and intensive 3-day course, covering the essential skills needed to operate as an independent team in the Alps.
-Ideal as a short training course, or skills refresher, before an independent alpine climbing holiday. **Free climbing equipment rental is included with this course**
+Ideal as a short training course, or skills refresher, before an independent alpine climbing holiday.

 Who is this course for?

-On this course we will adapt and develop your trad leading skills to the alpine environment, so you need good fitness and sufficient prior experience: to take part you should be at Tech Level 3 and Fitness Level 2/3 (see our Fitness/Experience guidelines).
-You need good general fitness and previous experience using an axe/crampons (eg Scottish grade I/II climbs, alpine climbs) and also multi pitch trad leading experience at Uk Severe/VS standard.
+To take part you should be at Tech Level 3 and Fitness Level 2 (see our Fitness/Experience guidelines).
+You need good general fitness and previous experience using an axe/crampons (eg Scottish grade I/II climbs, alpine climbs) and also multi pitch trad leading experience at UK Severe/VS standard.
 This course makes an ideal start to an independent alpine climbing holiday.

-Important areas covered include glacier travel, moving together, crevasse rescue, short pitching, direct belaying, acclimatisation, route choice and planning, navigation, weather and hazard evaluation, using huts etc. The program has been carefully planned to maximise teaching time, whilst also climbing an alpine route each day.
-We’ve done this to make it a fun and interesting course, but also because climbing in real alpine terrain is the best (and most enjoyable!) way to build your skills, confidence and experience.
-During the course you will have the opportunity to discuss your future plans with our guides, making use of their knowledge and experience to select suitable objectives for the rest of your trip.
+Important areas covered include glacier travel, moving together, crevasse rescue, short pitching, direct belaying, acclimatisation, route choice and planning, navigation, weather and hazard evaluation, using huts etc. The program has been carefully planned to maximise teaching time whilst also climbing a good alpine route each day, which is the best (and most enjoyable!) way to build your skills, confidence and experience.
+To help you plan for the future, your guide can also offer advice on venues and route choices to suit your preferences and current skill set.